 Import SDLXLIFF with the special SDLXLIFF filter: Normally, memoQ uses the SDLXLIFF filter to import XLIFF files saved in SDL Trados Studio.
 You can import these using this generic XLIFF filter, too.
 For instructions, scroll down on this page.

-XLIFF comes, XLIFF goes: After memoQ imports an XLIFF file from a different tool, it can export an XLIFF file only. memoQ can't export the translation in the original format: for that, you need the original tool.
+XLIFF comes in, XLIFF goes out: After memoQ imports an XLIFF file from a different tool, it can export an XLIFF file only. memoQ can't export the translation in the original format: for that, you need the original tool.

 In this window, you can set up how memoQ imports XLIFF files.